Borderlands 3 weapons cheat sheet – Anointed weapons, elemental damage, manufacturers explained

 Guns are also divided into different colours or rarities, ranging from Common (White) to Uncommon (Green) to Rare (Blue) to Epic (Purple) to Legendary (Gold).
 Yes, exactly like Fortnite.
 But unlike Fortnite, it doesn’t matter too much what the rarity of a gun is in Borderlands 3.
 Many times now, I’ve seen an Epic or even Legendary weapon completely outclasses (at least from a DPS perspective) by a Common or Uncommon weapon of around the same item score (or even less).

 The only rarity you should really pay attention to are the Legendaries – these guns are the only ones in the game that are not procedurally generated, but stay the same for each player (albeit with slight stat differences).
-Keep an eye out for our upcoming Borderlands 3 Legendaries guide for tonnes more info on the very best Legendary weapons you can find during your travels!
+Check out our Borderlands 3 Legendary weapons guide for tonnes more info on the very best Legendary weapons you can find during your travels!

 Borderlands 3 weapon types & manufacturers